qorix-group/process_description/process/general_concepts/score_building_blocks_concept.rst

 as well as the Integration of multiple Units to a Component.

 As mentioned above a Software Module is defined as a Component or a set of components realizing a Feature of the platform.
-Features consists of Components and are defined by **Feature Requirements** (yellow box, middle, 3rd column) and the **Feature Architecture** (yellow box, middle, 4th column).
+Features consists of components and are defined by **Feature Requirements** (yellow box, middle, 3rd column) and the **Feature Architecture** (yellow box, middle, 4th column).
 A **Feature Safety Analysis** (yellow box, middle, 6th column) is required to verify the Feature Architecture, whereby violations of safety requirements must be documented.
 Potential